IBMStreams/streamsx.health/ingest/common/README.md

 This component contains toolkits and artifacts that are common acorss all ingest service.
 This component contains:

-* Ingest Foundational Toolkit (com.ibm.streamsx.health.ingest) - This toolkit contains the necessary types and connectors ingest services to communicate with downstream services.
+* Ingest Foundational Toolkit (com.ibm.streamsx.health.ingest) - This toolkit contains the necessary types and connectors for ingest services to communicate with downstream services.
 For more details about this toolkit, see this page: [Healthcare Ingest Service Framework](https://github.ibm.com/streams/streamsx.health.internal/wiki/Healthcare-Ingest-Service-Framework)